 1. You as the business owner are spending too much time on accounting tasks.

 It makes perfect sense that you kept the business books when you were first starting out.
 However, at some point, you need to let go of the administrative tasks if you hope to see your business grow.
 As specialized as business accounting can get in various industries, there’s nothing about your business bookkeeping that you can’t outsource provided you find a trustworthy bookkeeper, accountant, or staff member.
 Setting business strategy, pitching the company to investors, driving sales, and innovating on your ideas, however, are much harder (if not impossible) to outsource.
 Accounting is an obvious and significant task to take off of your plate, freeing your calendar and your brain to focus in other areas.
-If you’re a business owner spending more than 10 hours per month on bookkeeping, it’s time to explore your options.
+If you’re a business owner spending more than 10 hours per month on your accounting processes it’s time to explore your options.

 2. The volume of transactions has become unmanageable.